8 Things a Non-Jew Learned about the Middle East Conflict

 Homer stood a robust six-foot-four, to my father’s lanky five-foot-eleven.
 When he entered a room, it was like a mountain walking toward you.

 My most vivid memory of Homer is him teaching me to body surf at Ebbtide Beach when I was five or six.
 He was patient and kind, his back as sturdy and broad as a dining room table.
 We all loved Homer.
 As for Melva, she was always off painting a canvas somewhere.
-A
+A few of her fruit paintings hung in our house.

 Standing beside Homer, Dad looked frail, due to his physical tribulations, which were many.
 Still, he had other attributes.
 He could dance, sing, play guitar, and compose songs.
 Any word you gave him, he could turn into a joke in five seconds.
-His card tricks were
+His card tricks were famous.

-#Homer and Melva were churchgoing Episcopalians, while we were at best Belly Jews — Jewish by the food we occasionally ate
+Homer and Melva were churchgoing Episcopalians, while we were at best Belly Jews — Jewish by the food we occasionally ate

 Everybody wanted to be with Dad, and I guess you could say the same of Homer, but for entirely different reasons.